chriscczhou/reference-web3-security/README.md

 The source code of the Smart Contracts is often written in **Solidity**, an object-oriented programming language.
 Another widely used programming language, but less than Solidity, is **Vyper**, very similar to Python.

-Most of the time the smart contract code is found public in a github such as `github.com/org/project/contracts/*.sol` or you can get it from Etherscan, for example by going to the contract address (such as that of the DAI token), in the Contract tab you will find the code https://etherscan.io/address/0x6b175474e89094c44da98b954eedeac495271d0f#code and contract ABI> un json which indicates how the functions of the smart contract are called.
+Most of the time the smart contract code is found public in a github such as `github.com/org/project/contracts/*.sol` or you can get it from Etherscan, for example by going to the contract address (such as that of the DAI token), in the Contract tab you will find the code https://etherscan.io/address/0x6b175474e89094c44da98b954eedeac495271d0f#code and contract ABI > a json which indicates how the functions of the smart contract are called.
 In any case, the source is almost always public.
 If it's not public, you can use an EVM bytecode decompiler such as https://ethervm.io/decompiler, just enter the contract address here.

 ## Vulnerabilities